Laptop (2012 film)

 Laptop is a 2012 Indian Bengali language drama Film written and directed by Kaushik Ganguly.
 It tells different stories of people connected by a single laptop, according to the director, the laptop is the antagonist of the film and not just a common thread between the main characters.
-It went to the 2011 IFFI (Indian Panorama) and the 2011 Dubai Film Festival.
+It went to the 2011 IFFI and the 2011 Dubai Film Festival.